 Layer 1: those children whose abuse is recorded in the criminal statistics of a country

-Layer 2: those children who are officially recorded as being in need of protection from abuse, e.g. children on Child Protection Registers in England or substantiated child abuse cases in the USA
+Layer 2: those children who are officially recorded as being in need of protection from abuse, e.g. children subject to a child protection plan in England or substantiated child abuse cases in the USA

 Layer 3: those children who have been reported to child protection agencies by the general public, or other professionals such as teachers or doctors, but who have not been registered

 Layer 4: abused or neglected children who are recognised as such by relatives or neighbours, but are not reported to any professional agency

 Layer 5: those children who have not been recognised as abused or neglected by anyone, including the victims and perpetrator.